Konilo/bitcoin-learn/bitcoin-learn/compute_reorg_attack_probability/notes.md

 As explained above, Satoshi focuses on catching up the true chain, but the attacker needs to surpass it to trigger a reorg and succeed.
 So, a $+ 1$ needs to be added to the $z - k$ exponent to measure the probability of success.

 And why is this attack called a “51% attack”?
 You might have told yourself that owning 51% of the network’s hashrate is not necessary to conduct it, and that’s correct.
-But as soon as the attacker has >=51% (>=50% actually, as explained earlier based on the random walk mathematics), it has a 100% chance of success.
+But as soon as the attacker has &ge;51% (or &ge;50% based on the random walk mathematics), it has a 100% chance of success.

 Double spending is one (probably the most feared) consequence of a 51% attack, but poses more threats that I won’t expand on.
 A quick overview is proposed [here](https://www.investopedia.com/terms/1/51-attack.asp).